feldera/feldera/docs/tutorials/basics/part1.md

 ## Step 3.
 Observe pipeline outputs

 Feldera is an incremental view maintenance (IVM) engine.
-This means that when the new changes arrive the contents of the SQL views are automatically updated, but rather than evaluating the SQL query that defines the views from scratch Feldera only performs computation related to new changes with resource consumption proportional to the size of these changes.
+This means that when new changes arrive in SQL tables, the SQL views are automatically updated.
+Rather than evaluating the views from scratch, Feldera only performs computation related to new changes with resource consumption proportional to the size of these changes.

 When we inserted the new data into `VENDOR`, `PART` and `PRICE` tables Feldera already computed the results for views `LOW_PRICE` and `PREFERRED_VENDOR`.
 We can inspect `PREFERRED_VENDOR` with ad-hoc query: